 The Memphis Gaelic Athletic Association (GAA) club promotes the Irish sports of hurling and Gaelic football in the Memphis community.
 The club was founded in 2015 by Jesse Gammons, a Graduate Research Assistant at the University of Tennessee Health Science Center, who was an active player in the Nashville GAA club before moving to Memphis.
-Dermot Murray, originally from Ireland, took over as Club Chairman after Jesse moved away in late 2016.
+Dermot Murray, originally from Ireland, took over as Club Chairman in late 2016.

-Gaelic football and hurling are the most popular sports in Ireland (far more than soccer or rugby) and is played by Irish and non-Irish people all over the world.
+Gaelic football and hurling are the most popular sports in Ireland (far more than soccer or rugby) and are played by Irish and non-Irish people all over the world.
 Think of Gaelic football as a cross between soccer and basketball, and hurling as a cross between field hockey and lacrosse.